Week of

 Fats

-is completely made of one fat; they all are a combination of the
+made of one fat; they all are a combination of

 Saturated

-examples of saturated fat.
-Hydrogenated oils such as margarine
+fat.
+Hydrogenated oils such as margarine and vegetable

 Monounsaturated